norkator/muh-ilmava/README.md

 # MUH Ilmava

-MUH Ilmava Arduino temperature sensing hacks.
+MUH Ilmava Arduino temperature sensing hacks, which idea is to learn from gathering temperature data how this unit works.
+This repository code could possibly get some more "features" based on findings and learning curve.

+MUH Ilmava is a house ventilation system and this specific unit is very old one from ~1989.

 Sensor placing